 Directors who are not currently receiving compensation as officers or employees of the Company or any of its affiliates receive \$1,000 per meeting for board meetings and will be reimbursed for expenses incurred by them in connection with serving on our Board of Directors.
-The chairman of each of the Audit Committee, Nominating and Corporate Governance Committee, and the Compensation Committee will each receive \$1,000 per meeting for meetings of the Audit Committee, Nominating and Corporate Governance and Compensation Committee, respectively.
+The chairman of each of the Audit Committee, Nominating Committee, and the Compensation Committee will each receive \$1,000 per meeting for meetings of the Audit Committee, Nominating and Compensation Committee, respectively.
 All other members of the respective committees will receive \$500 per meeting for meetings of the committees.

-Non-employee directors will receive an initial grant of 25,000 options, upon such non-employee director's first election to the Board of Directors, which such options will be granted under SIGA's Amended and Restated 1996 Incentive and Non-Qualified Stock Option Plan.
-In addition, non-employee directors will receive an annual grant of 10,000 options under SIGA's Amended and Restated 1996 Incentive and Non-Qualified Stock Option Plan, made at each Annual Meeting and commencing with the 2005 Annual Meeting.
+Non-employee directors will receive an initial grant of 25,000 options, upon such non-employee director's first election to the Board of Directors, which such options will be granted under the Option Plan.
+In addition, non-employee directors will receive an annual grant of 10,000 options under the Option Plan, made at each Annual Meeting and commencing with the 2005 Annual Meeting.
 All such options have an exercise price equal to the fair market value of the underlying SIGA shares on the date of grant.